cobianzo/laravel-binance/README.md

 TODO:

-hay functiones en MyBinance que tiene q ver mas con routing y asi.
+Hay funciones genericas.
 Deberia meterlo en HomeController mas bien.
 O en un Controller parent de todo, no se si hay.

+GIT project
+---
+note that main branch is `main`, not `master`, so `git pull/push origin main`

 ASSETS: scss, css and js
 ---
+[...]

 MOST USED FILES:
 ===

 frontend:
+---
-- resources/app.js  (npm watch will convert it into /public/app.js)
+- `resources/app.js`  (npm watch will convert it into `/public/app.js`)
-- *.vue
+- `*.vue`  The main component to show the buy orders.
+-- It communicates with Laravel through axios in order to execute the actions.
+-- Laravel communicates with the vue component through app.js, using window.* variables and methods, and using `$emit`, in order to execute a fn inside vue to update the state of current symbol.
+-- `localStorage`, to save the status of current symbol and load it in case we reload page.

+backend:
+---
-- web.php : for routing and endpoint of ajax calls.
+- `web.php` : for routing and endpoint of ajax calls.
-- MyBinanceController :
+- `MyBinanceController` :  all important generic functions related to communic with binance
 - home.blade.php : Main view containing all of the rest.
 Only allowed if logged in.
+-- top row with balance and coins: `BinanceBalance.php` + `binance-balance.blade.php`
+-- left column with trades: `BinanceTrades.php` + `binance-trades.blade.php`
+--- single trade component: `SingleTrade.php`

 DEVELOPMENT
 ---